Dui Rupaiyan: Plot

 Dari and Jureli search for the note in the market but to no avail.
-So they decide to take help from Ghimire Thai (Rajan Ishan), a local goon of the region who trades peoples body parts illegally.
-However, they couldn't find the note, so Ghimire decides to trade their body parts. he forces both of them to eat sweets which have an intoxicating drug added to them.
+So they decide to take help from Jhimrik Dai (Rajan Ishan), a local goon of the region who trades peoples body parts illegally.
+However, they can't find the note, so Jhimrik decides to trade their body parts.
+He forces both of them to eat laddu, a local sweet, contaminated with an intoxicating drug.
 On the other hand, the ASP has made a sketch of Dari and threatens Maya that he won't spare Dari.
-Now, both Dari and Jureli are taken by Mandal, Ambulance wala (Rabindra Jha), whose Ambulance Jureli and Dari use for the smuggling so no one would suspect them and who also helps Ghimire trade the organs through his ambulance.
-After been saved by Mandal, the duo reveal the whole story to Mandal, who then is revealed to have cooperated with Ghimire.
+Now, both Dari and Jureli are taken by Mandal, Ambulance wala (Rabindra Jha), whose Ambulance Jureli and Dari use for the smuggling so no one would suspect them and who also helps Jhimrik trade the organs through his ambulance.
+After being saved by Mandal, the duo reveal the whole story to Mandal, who then is revealed to have cooperated with Jhimrik.

-On Ghimire's command they call the Indian party only for it to be revealed that they want to kill the duo and take the whole gold package for themselves.
+On Jhimrik's command they call the Indian party only for it to be revealed that they want to kill the duo and take the whole gold package for themselves.
 Since they lost the dui rupiyaa their lives are saved.
-A hilarious fight ensues between Ghimire's gang, the Indian party, Dari and Jureli and their boss.
+A hilarious fight ensues between Jhimrik's gang, the Indian party, Dari and Jureli and their boss.
 The duo manage to escape in Mandal's ambulance and the rest are arrested by the ASP.
 After dropping Mandal to hospital (who got shot in his bum), Dari found two pieces of gold in the ambulance seat, which Jureli had thrown in anger before the flight.
-The ASP, on the other hand praises himself and his team for catching the criminals (i.e. Jureli and Dari's boss's gang and Ghimire's gang) and giving all the credit to Maya.
+The ASP, on the other hand praises himself and his team for catching the criminals (i.e. Jureli and Dari's boss's gang and Jhimrik's gang) and giving all the credit to Maya.

 The movie ends with the ASP's son revealing that he didn't spend the dui rupaiyaa and all that he did, was to get his own back on Dari for flirting with his mom.
 Jureli and Dari celebrate as now they are going to be billionaires.